The Hidden Costs of Living Alone

 Those who live alone, to be clear, are not lonely and miserable.
 Research indicates that, young or old, single people are more social than their partnered peers.
 Bella DePaulo, the author of How We Live Now: Redefining Home and Family in the 21st Century, reeled off to me some of the pleasures of having your own space: “the privacy, the freedom to arrange your life and your space just the way you want it—you get to decide when to sleep, when to get up, what you eat, when you eat, what you watch on Netflix, how you set the thermostat.”

 The difficulties of living alone tend to lie more on a societal level, outside the realm of personal decision making.
-For one thing, having a partner makes big and small expenditures much more affordable, whether it’s a downpayment on a house, rent, day care, utility bills, or other overhead costs of daily life.
+For one thing, having a partner makes big and small expenditures much more affordable, whether it’s a down payment on a house, rent, day care, utility bills, or other overhead costs of daily life.
 One recent study estimated that, for a couple, living separately is about 28 percent more expensive than living together.

 These efficiencies are an inherent feature of sharing costs with other people, but the barriers to living alone, for those who want to, would be much lower if housing (and health care, and education) weren’t so expensive.
 Moreover, the types of housing that are most commonly available for one person typically privilege privacy over togetherness, but the two don’t need to be mutually exclusive.
 DePaulo has studied communities where single residents have their own spaces, but also plentiful shared areas with “the possibility of running into other people.”
 If you need to, say, move heavy furniture or get a ride somewhere in an emergency, your neighbors are easy to reach.
 More such options would make solo life easier.